Holiday assistance for Christmas, Easter, and Thanksgiving.

-Without The Salvation Army, the generosity of local community members, and their combined efforts through the Angel Tree and other holiday or Christmas programs, many children would be without toys and gifts at Christmas time.
-The Salvation Army does its best to assists needy families to ensure that their hardship is not suffered by their children as well.
+Without The Salvation Army, the generosity of local community members, and their combined efforts through the Angel Tree and other holiday or Christmas programs, many children would be without toys or they would not have a gift at Christmas time.
+The Salvation Army does its best to assist needy families to ensure that their hardship is not suffered by their children as well.

-Toys for Tots - Families selected for assistance from this Salvation Army Christmas program receive not only an opportunity to get gifts for their kids by shopping for their children at The Salvation Army's Toy Shop, but Toys for Tots will also usually distribute a food voucher to help families provide a warm meal for Christmas or New Years.
+Toys for Tots - Families selected for assistance from this Salvation Army Christmas program receive not only an opportunity to get gifts for their kids by shopping for their children at The Salvation Army's Toy Shop, but Toys for Tots will also usually distribute a food voucher.
+So the service usually combined a toy as well as food box to help families provide a warm meal for Christmas or New Years.
 Oftentimes this program is run in cooperation with other local charities organizations, or agencies like the United States Marine Corps.

 Thanksgiving assistance from Salvation Army – The holidays provide a sense of tradition to many.
 The Salvation Army will try to ensure meals are prepared and shared with the hungry and disadvantaged in the community during Thanksgiving.

-The details vary by location, but Thanksgiving programs may provide a turkey dinner with all the trimmings, takeout lunch bag, small gifts and toys for your children, and more.
+The details vary by location, but Thanksgiving programs may provide a turkey dinner with all the trimmings.
+When this is not an option, there may be a takeout lunch bag, small gifts and toys passed out for your children during this holiday.
 Some times what is served will depend on what the applicant has request, and what type of food has been donated.
 In some parts of the county, prepared Thanksgiving meals and baskets are delivered by volunteers to those families in need, including seniors or shut-ins, who can’t pick up the food themselves.
 Locate more information on free Thanksgiving dinners.